logo

 RAW Contains all the information captured by the camera.
 Needs a special program to be viewed.

-No loss of information due to its compression.
-Effort is required to effectively convert to a standard file.
+No loss of information due to compression.
+Effort is required to effectively convert to an image.

 Can be easily read by computers.